po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/01-Ins_Compass/README.md

   * 🔑 To create a database, we select the new database using the `use` command and give it a name.
 The `use` command performs two common functions.
 If the database already exists, the `use` command selects the existing database for use.
 If the database does not yet exist, `use` creates the database as well as selects it for use.

-  * To create a new `shelterDB` database, we enter `use` followed by the name of the database, `shetlerDB` after the prompt.
+  * To create a new `shelterDB` database, we enter `use` followed by the name of the database, `shelterDB` after the prompt.

     ```sh
     use shelterDB;